Caretaker (comics)

 The Caretaker is a fictional character appearing in American comic books published by Marvel Comics.
 There have been two incarnations of the character.

 The Caretaker appeared in the 2007 film Ghost Rider and the Hulu television series Helstrom, portrayed by Sam Elliott and Robert Wisdom respectively.

 Publication history

-The first Caretaker debuted in Ghost Rider vol. 3 #28 and was created by Howard Mackie and Andy Kubert.
+The first Caretaker debuted in Ghost Rider vol. 3 #28 (August 1992) and was created by Howard Mackie and Andy Kubert.

 The second Caretaker debuted in Ghost Rider vol. 6 #26 and was created by Jason Aaron and Tan Eng Huat.

 Fictional character biography

 Caretaker (original)

-Caretaker is a member of The Blood, a mystical organization dedicated to fighting evil with himself as the guardian of the family line associated with the ancient Medallion of Power.
-He watches over the Salem Fields Cemetery in Cypress Hills, Brooklyn, New York.
+Caretaker is a member of The Blood, a mystical organization dedicated to fighting evil.
+He guards the Salem Fields Cemetery in Cypress Hills, Brooklyn, which serves as a prison for an ancient evil species.